blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Loading

 To begin the process of data loading we divded the csv file into two seperate excel tables.
 One named `covid_deaths`and one named `covid vaccinations`.
+We converted the `date` column into a viable format with `YYYY-MM-DD`.

 Then we converted those excel tables via `Converter_Excel_CSV.ipynb` into CSV files.

+Then we opended pgadmin4 and created two table with the columns of covid_deaths and covid_vaccinations.
+Afterwards we imported the two csv files into pgadmin4.

 ## Cleaning